DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/rattata.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex Entry of Rattata the Rat Pokémon.
 It is 1ft tall and 8lb heavy.
 Will chew with anything on its fangs.
-If you see one, it is certain that 40 more live in the area."
+If you see one, it is certain that 40 more live in the area.", "pixelArt": true
 }
 {% endimage %}